 It’s disappointing to get denied a loan you really needed.
 You’re back at square one – now what?
 Don’t be discouraged.
 That loan might not be out of your reach yet.
-If a loan is truly your best option (remember that you have to repay it to avoid long-lasting debt), you still have a chance.
+If a loan is truly your best option (remember that you should have a debt management strategy to pay it back so you don’t ruin your credit), you still have a chance.
 Here’s what to do if you’re rejected for a loan.

 Understand Why You Were Denied a Loan